itaylor/dom-lite/README.md

 SOFTWARE.

 ### HTMLParser.js is covered by the Mozilla Public Licence.
-See that file for details of its licensing and copyright info.
+Please see that file for details of its licensing and copyright info.